shawna114/sql-challenge/README.md

 To demonstrate my skills as a data engineer and analyst, I submitted the following deliverables to show my work:

-*  Create an image file of your ERD.
+*  Create an image file of your ERD.  (https://www.google.com "Google's Homepage")

 *  Create a .sql file of your table schemata.